 Formally speaking, a ghazal is a set of two-line verses (they aren’t technically ‘couplets’, since in most of them the two lines don’t rhyme).
 Ideally there are to be an odd number of them, and ideally the number is to be something like seven or nine.
 They share a strictly-defined Arabic-derived quantitative meter; for a pragmatic account see A Practical Handbook of Urdu Meter [site], and for more details of Arabic metrical theory see Pybus 1924 [site].
 At the end of each verse they also share a common rhyme syllable, and after it usually a common repeated refrain word (or words) as well.
 Beyond this, the verses of a ghazal share only the larger ghazal universe of stylized characters, scenes, actions, and images.
 A ghazal, in short, is a series of semantically independent two-line mini-poems that have a strong formal unity— but usually no particular unity beyond that, though sometimes small groups of verses can be marked as a connected 'verse-set'.
 (On the quest for unity, see ‘Orient Pearls Unstrung’ [site].)
-Thus in performance, oral reciters and singers freely reorder the verses of a ghazal, and almost always omit a good number of them.
+Thus in performance, oral reciters and singers freely reorder the verses of a ghazal, and almost always omit some of them.

 The first verse of a ghazal commonly incorporates the rhyme and refrain at the end of both lines,rather than only at the end of the second line.
 If it does this, it’s called an ‘opening-verse’.
 Under oral performance conditions, this feature enables the listeners to perceive the formal structure of the ghazal more quickly.
 The last verse commonly includes the poet’s chosen pen-name; if it does this, it’s called a ‘closing-verse’.
 Both these features reflect the ghazal’s expectation of oral performance.

 The traditional venue for oral performance was the mushairah, which consisted of a smallish group of (male) patrons, connoisseurs, master-poets (‘Ustads’), and apprentices.
 Most mushairahs were based on a well-known ‘pattern’ line announced in advance, so that everybody’s ghazals composed in this pattern were formally identical (sharing meter, rhyme, and refrain).
 This formal identity made them extremely comparable, so that individual achievement stood out strikingly.
-Recitation-- or chanting in a popular style called tarannum (an example: Jigar Moradabadi, 1957)-- of the first line of a verse was followed by a longish pause full of obligatory praise and exclamatory comment from the audience, after which the first line was repeated and was only then finally followed by the second line.
+Recitation-- or chanting in a popular style called tarannum (an example: Jigar Moradabadi, 1957)-- of the first line of a verse was followed by a longish pause full of obligatory praise and exclamatory comment from the audience, after which the poet repeated the first line and only then finally followed it by the second line.
 Mushairahs were thus lively and participatory; this modern example (Ghalib Academy, Delhi, 2013) shows how they sometimes still are.
 This style of oral presentation created an interval of time when the audience had access to the first line but not the second-- with possibilities for creating suspense, misdirection, surprise, etc., that became major factors (along with complex wordplay) in the development of the ghazal's poetics.

 Poets recited in an order of increasing seniority; because of the emphasis on apprenticeship over time and the required mastery of technical skills, the seniormost poets were politely assumed to be the finest.
 Everybody had a small notebook in which he (women rarely attended mushairahs) quickly jotted down verses that struck his fancy, for later discussion with friends.
 Famous poets were often the rock stars of their day; bands of their apprentices were even known to riot when they encountered each other in the streets of Lucknow.
 Although the majority of ghazal poets were upper- or middle-class Muslim men, ghazals by women, by people of other religions (including Hindus, Sikhs, and Christians), and by people of working-class backgrounds, are amply documented.
 For details of this literary culture, and its self-documentation in anthologies called ‘tazkirahs’, see ‘A Long History’ ([site]).

-All poetry is made out of other poetry, but not all poetry is glad of it; the ghazal, however, delights in its huge treasury of earlier verses.
+All poetry is made out of other poetry, but not all poetry is glad of it; the ghazal, however, delights in its huge treasury of earlier Persian and verses.
 The very origins of Urdu poetry included macaronic (mixed) Persian/Urdu lines and verses; the classical training for a poet included memorizing literally thousands of verses by earlier Persian and Urdu Ustads.
 There were various technical terms for the deliberate or inadvertent use of another poet's line or idea.
 If deliberate, it was either a tribute or a challenge—or usually both; if inadvertent, was it creative coincidence, innovative development, or vulgar imitation?
-And was every usage of the early masters authoritative, or should modern idiom have legitimacy as well?
+And was every usage of the early masters authoritative, or should the modern idiom have legitimacy as well?
 Mushairahs also functioned as technical workshops in which issues like these could be publicly addressed.

-Ultimately, this abstractly masculine gender may also be due to the desire to keep open a mystical, Sufistic reading in which the supremely powerful and irresistibly beautiful divine Beloved is the real object of desire.
+Ultimately, this abstractly masculine grammatical gender may also be due to the desire to keep open a mystical, Sufistic reading in which the supremely powerful and irresistibly beautiful divine Beloved is the real object of desire.
 Since an erotic pursuit of God by a male lover is not only wildly transgressive but also bound to end badly, the lover knows from the beginning that his passion is doomed and will destroy him.
 But he doesn't care, since it's so much more compelling and glorious than anything on offer in this flimsy, transitory 'real' life.
 Thus the great metaphors of his condition are the universal mystical ones of helplessness and/or transcendence: drunkenness, sex, madness, and death.
 The stylized settings of the ghazal world (garden, desert, wine-house, prison, etc.) and its supporting cast of characters (the Rival, the Messenger, the Doorkeeper, the Advisor, the Ascetic, etc.) are all precisely calibrated to accompany this passion play.
 In the ghazal world there's no marriage, no family life, no raising of children-- nothing at all to domesticate the wildness of the lover's mad dash through mystical 'self-less' states toward death.